-The CS# must go high exactly at the 8 bits, 16 bits or 24 bits data boundary; otherwise, the instruction will be rejected and not executed.
+The CS# must go high exactly at the 8 bits or 16 bits data boundary; otherwise, the instruction will be rejected and not executed.
 The self-timed Write Status Register cycle time (tW) is initiated as soon as Chip Select (CS#) goes high.
 The Write in Progress (WIP) bit still can be checked during the Write Status Register cycle is in progress.
 The WIP sets 1 during the tW timing, and sets 0 when Write Status Register Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
-Please note that there is another parameter, "Write Status Register cycle time for Mode Changing Switching (tWMS)", which is only for the self-timed of Mode Switching (changing L/H switch bit).
-For more detail please check "Table 17.
+For more detail please check "Table 15.
 AC Characteristics".